openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 that dnsmasq on master node is configured to support that PXE client you use on your virtual machines.
 We enabled *dhcp-no-override* option because without it enabled dnsmasq tries to move out PXE filename and PXE servername special fields into DHCP options.
-Not all PXE implementations can understand those options and therefore they will not be able to boot.
-For example, Centos 6.3 uses gPXE implementation instead of more advanced iPXE by default.
+Not all PXE implementations can recognize those options and therefore they will not be able to boot.
+For example, Centos 6.4 uses gPXE implementation instead of more advanced iPXE by default.

 When configuration is done
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the admin node is installed, power on all other nodes and open the Fuel on the configured network.
+Once the master node is installed, power on all other nodes and log in to the Fuel UI.

-Slave nodes will be booted in bootstrap mode (CentOS based Linux in memory) via PXE and you will see notifications on the user interface about discovered nodes.
+Slave nodes will be booted in bootstrap mode (CentOS based Linux in memory) via PXE and you will see notifications in the user interface about discovered nodes.
 This is the point when you can create an environment, add nodes into it, and start configuration.
 Networking configuration is most complicated part, so please read the networking